JaytheSpazz/PipeHow/content/new-class.md

 ## Enums

 Enum?
 Isn't that a huge bird?
 No, that's the emu.
 An enum is an enumeration, a collection of labels representing pre-defined values, often used for validation for data where you know that it can only contain a value amongst a known set.
-Think of it similar to `ValidateSet` used for function parameters.
+Think of it as similar to `ValidateSet` used for function parameters.

 In PowerShell you may have encountered the `System.DayOfWeek` enum when looking at `datetime` objects.